Thomas Brackett Reed: Death and legacy

-In early December 1902, Reed was in Washington on legal business with the United States Supreme Court.
+In early December 1902, Reed was in Washington on business with the United States Supreme Court.
 On December 2, Reed visited his former colleagues in the Ways and Means Committee room.
 Later that day, he became ill while in another room of the Capitol and was rushed to the nearby Arlington Hotel.
 In the Arlington, Reed was diagnosed with Bright's disease complicated by appendicitis; he died five days later at 12:10 am on December 7 with his wife and daughter at his bedside.
 A Gridiron Club dinner was occurring at the same time in the same hotel as Reed's death.
 When news broke of Reed's passing, "the diners rose to drink a silent toast to a man who had so often been among them".

 In announcing his death to the House, Representative James S. Sherman said, "He was so great, his service to his country so valuable, that it seems we may fitly depart from what is the usual custom of the House when one not in public life dies."
-The House thus adopted a resolution honoring Reed as "a distinguished statesman, a lofty patriot, a cultured scholar, an incisive writer, a unique orator, an unmatched debated, a master of logic, wit, satire, the most famous of the world's parliamentarians, the great and representative citizen of the American Republic."
+The House thus adopted a resolution honoring Reed as "a distinguished statesman, a lofty patriot, a cultured scholar, an incisive writer, a unique orator, an unmatched debater, a master of logic, wit, satire, the most famous of the world's parliamentarians, the great and representative citizen of the American Republic."
 Henry Cabot Lodge eulogized him as "a good hater, who detested shams, humbugs and pretense above all else."
 Mark Twain wrote of him, "He was transparently honest and honorable, there was no furtiveness about him, and whoever came to know him trusted him and was not disappointed.
 He was wise, he was shrewd and alert, he was a clear and capable thinker, a logical reasoner, and a strong and convincing speaker."